worldbank/OpenNightLights/onl/tutorials/mod1_1_introduction_to_remote_sensing.md

 Data collected by satellites provide continuous and consistent observations of phenomena on Earth, regardless of the conditions on the ground (e.g. political strife or natural disasters), across borders, including inaccessible locations and with a uniform spatial sampling.
 Satellites have substantial temporal coverage, capturing every location on Earth on a daily or weekly basis.
 Some archives date back to  the 1970s.

-**Nighttime lights are especially useful for a variety of socio-economic research and applications.** There is a strong correlation between nighttime lights and Gross State Product (GSP) or Gross Domestic Product (GDP) measures, at the national, state and regional levels {cite}henderson2012measuring,ghosh2010shedding,chen2011using or even at a more granular resolution. {numref}henderson,{numref}gosh Thus, nighttime light observations can be used as a proxy for economic activity, especially over periods or regions where these data are not available or where the statistical systems are of low quality or when no recent population or economic censuses are available.
+**Nighttime lights are especially useful for a variety of socio-economic research and applications.** There is a strong correlation between nighttime lights and Gross State Product (GSP) or Gross Domestic Product (GDP) measures, at the national, state and regional levels {cite}`henderson2012measuring,ghosh2010shedding,chen2011using` or even at a more granular resolution.
+Thus, nighttime light observations can be used as a proxy for economic activity, especially over periods or regions where these data are not available or where the statistical systems are of low quality or when no recent population or economic censuses are available.
 Similarly, changes in nighttime light intensity can be used by economists as an additional measure of income growth when no other measures of income growth are available.

 ```{figure} img/mod1-elvidge-gdp-ntl.png
 ---